nynpat-ctrl/anc-project/tracknet/README.md

-# TrackNet: Tennis Ball Tracking from Broadcast Video by Deep Learning Networks
+# TrackNet: Ball Tracking from Broadcast Video by Deep Learning Networks

 ## First, you have to install cuda, cudnn and tensorflow, tutorial: